jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.17 MaxAnisotropyDev

-Calculates the maximum anisotropy (directionality) in elevation deviation over a range of spatial scales.
+Calculates the maximum anisotropy (directionality) in elevation deviation over a range of spatial scales..

 *Parameters*: